Djalalov/Full-Stack-open-2021/part1/1.5(Course info step5)/README.md

-NB: node_modules should be installed to use the code
+# NB: node_modules should be installed to use the app